omry/omegaconf/docs/source/structured_config.rst

     ...     val: int = 100
     ...     # This will work, but static type checkers will complain ...     a: int = "${val}"
-    ...     # This is identical to the above, but static type checkers ...     # will not complain
+    ...     # This is equivalent to the above, but static type checkers ...     # will not complain
     ...     b: int = SI("${val}")
-    ...     # This is a syntactic sugar, the input string is ...     # wrapped with ${} automatically.
+    ...     # This is syntactic sugar; the input string is ...     # wrapped with ${} automatically.
     ...     c: int = II("val")